DylMon/creativo/README.md

 # creativo

-A flutter chatbot project that calls a custom Gemini prompt for creative writing
+A flutter chatbot for Google Play that calls a custom Gemini prompt for creative writing

 ## Getting Started